dktlee/dktlee.github.io/_posts/2019-12-28-all-nba-predictions.md

 ![Distribution Plot: Minutes Played vs All-NBA](/img/big-imgs/minutes_played.png) *Distribution Plot: Minutes Played vs All-NBA*

 Also, note that we have nearly 8300 observations with 35 columns each.
-By modelling the distribution of each statistic comparing All-NBA players against the rest of the league, I might be able to find ways to filter out data points that could potentially dilute the model's ability to showcase elite players.
+By modeling the distribution of each statistic comparing All-NBA players against the rest of the league, I might be able to find ways to filter out data points that could potentially dilute the model's ability to showcase elite players.
 I do not want to flood the model with bench / rotational players who aren't in consideration for All-NBA honours.
 I used Minutes Played during a season as a proxy and only considered players who play at least 1600 minutes in a season.

 ![Distribution Plot: eFG% vs All-NBA](/img/big-imgs/efg.png) *Distribution Plot: eFG% vs All-NBA*